Table of Contents

 Like Agent Orange exposure, exposure to burn pit smoke and particulate matter may cause various forms of cancer.
 Lung, stomach, and skin cancers are some of the more common types, but brain cancer, leukemia, and lymphoma have also been reported.
 Prostate cancer, testicular cancer, blood cancer, and soft tissue sarcoma are also listed as service-connected cancers in the VA’s burn pit registry, according to a Burn Pits 360 study (PDF).

-Many of the skin conditions that service members suffered as a result of exposure to burn pits were temporary, including rashes and severe itching.
+Many of the skin conditions that active duty service members suffered as a result of exposure to burn pits were temporary, including rashes and severe itching.
 In most cases, the irritation subsided when the service member was no longer exposed to the toxic substances.
 However, others have experienced more long-term health effects, such as chronic skin rashes or skin cancers.

-Asthma is one of the most common potential side effects from pit smoke, as reported in the burn pit registry.
+Asthma is one of the most common potential side effects of pit smoke, as reported in the burn pit registry.
 Studies also show that service members who already suffered from asthma and other preexisting conditions may have been more at risk for cancers, respiratory illness, and cardiovascular symptoms after exposure to burn pits.

-Another common respiratory illness that may affect those exposed to pit emissions is bronchitis, an inflammation of the bronchial tubes' lining.
-This often chronic condition can last for weeks at a time and recur frequently.
+Another common respiratory condition that may affect those exposed to pit emissions is bronchitis, an inflammation of the bronchial tubes’ lining.
+This chronic condition can last for weeks at a time and recur frequently.
 Some service members and veterans report suffering from constrictive bronchiolitis, a similar condition that causes the narrowing of the bronchus, making it difficult to breathe.

-Sleep apnea causes disruptive breathing patterns while you sleep, making it both a sleeping disorder and respiratory condition that can have severe health consequences.
+Sleep apnea causes disruptive breathing patterns while you sleep, making it both a sleeping disorder and a respiratory condition that can have severe health consequences.
 While the connection of burn pits to sleep apnea continues to be studied, the condition is one of the more common conditions noted in the burn pit registry.

 Respiratory issues are commonly reported from veterans and service members who have been exposed to the airborne hazard of a burn pit.
 In addition to asthma, bronchitis, and sleep apnea, some veterans and service members suffer from chronic coughing, breathing difficulties, and throat discomfort.